Skip to main content

 Solace Agent Mesh CLI

-Solace Agent Mesh comes with a comprehensive CLI tool that you can use to create, build, and run an instance of Solace Agent Mesh, which is referred to as a Solace Agent Mesh (SAM) application.
-The Solace Agent Mesh (SAM) CLI also allows you to add agents and gateways, update configurations, manage plugins, help you debug, and much more.
+Solace Agent Mesh comes with a comprehensive CLI tool that you can use to create, and run an instance of Solace Agent Mesh, which is referred to as a Solace Agent Mesh (SAM) application.
+The Solace Agent Mesh (SAM) CLI also allows you to add agents and gateways, manage plugins, help you debug, and much more.

 Installation